iOS 15 Causing iPad Activation Problems: How to Reactivate Your device

-Apple’s latest Software update iOS 13 comes with a whole host of new features including Night Shift, Touch ID for Notes, a News App that is more personalized than before, new Apple Music Options for Car Play and Quick Actions for 3D touch among other many enhancements.
+Apple’s latest software update iOS 15 comes with a whole host of new features including Night Shift, Touch ID for Notes, a News App that is more personalized than before, new Apple Music Options for Car Play, and Quick Actions for 3D touch among other many enhancements.
 As great as it is the update is not without its shortcomings with more and more people reporting minor glitches with their devices immediately after the update.
-These glitches have been minor to say the least.
+These glitches have been minor, to say the least.
 They rarely affect the general workings of the device and most of them have simple solutions.
-Compared to the benefits and new features that iOS 13 comes with, they are not an issue that should keep you from an upgrade.
+Compared to the benefits and new features that iOS 15 comes with, they are not an issue that should keep you from an upgrade.

-In this post we are going to show you how you can how to reactivate iPad after iOS 13 upgrade.
+In this post, we are going to show you how you can how to reactivate the iPad after iOS 15 upgrade.

 - Part 1: Apple Offers a Solution for this Problem

-It is however important to note that in a very recent update of the iOS 13 version, Apple has released a build that can be used for older models including the iPad 2.
-In fact, as soon as they were aware of the problem, Apple pulled the iOS 13 update for older devices including the iPad 2 while they fixed the issue.
+It is however important to note that in a very recent update of the iOS 15 version, Apple has released a build that can be used for older models including the iPad 2.
+As soon as they were aware of the problem, Apple pulled the iOS 15 update for older devices including the iPad 2 while they fixed the issue.

 Step 3: iTunes will then give you the option to restore or update the connected iPad.
 Choose Update to continue.
-The problem is easily fixed by an update which will not affect your data.
-If however the update fails, you may have to choose restore which could result in data loss as a restore erases all content and settings.
+The problem is easily fixed by an update that will not affect your data.
+If however, the update fails, you may have to choose to restore which could result in data loss as a restore erases all content and settings.

 Step 5: After the update, leave your iPad connected to the computer to complete the activation process using iTunes. iTunes should recognize your device after the update is complete.
 If it doesn’t, disconnect the iPad and then reconnect it to the computer.
 If it is still not recognized then try using a different computer to complete the process.